 One thing this bag does lack is security for loose papers or folders.
-It doesn't have any storage inserts big enough for this, and because the main compartment is sort of cylindrical, you may find your papers and folders bending or folding.
+It doesn't have any storage inserts big enough for this, and because the main compartment is cylindrical, you may find your papers and folders bending or folding.
 It'd be great to see a secure pocket somewhere for this functionality.
 That said, we were able to fit most of our thinner folders right into the laptop insert along with the laptop (it's wide enough).

 The insert is removable and offers two pockets with additional storage.

-The laptop sleeve itself clips in and out of the backpack, allowing you to pull the entire laptop out and carry around just the sleeve…or just the backpack.
-This is great for travel if you want to take the backpack hiking, but don't want to carry a laptop.
+The laptop sleeve itself clips in and out of the backpack, allowing you to pull the entire laptop out and carry around just the sleeve, or just the backpack.
+This feature is great for travel if you want to take the backpack hiking, but don't want to carry a laptop.
 The sleeve has one zippered mesh pocket.
 We like to store our power cord here, keeping everything together in a nice, neat package.

 The front pocket is great for things that you need to easily access.

 There is also a tiny pocket on the front of the smaller compartment.
-It has great volume and is where we store our wallet and phone for easy access.
+It has excellent volume and is where we store our wallet and phone for easy access.
 The water bottle holder on the side has an expandable mesh pocket that functions even when the pack is fully loaded.
 It's perfect for an on-the-go coffee cup or 1L Nalgene bottle.